ZeeRooo/MaterialFBook/README.md

 - Translated to Serbian by PoP992.
 - Fixed toolbar/keyboard issues on KitKat devices. #36

+**Version 2.6.1:**
+- Fixed FC when the device is not connected and AlarmManager try to refresh the notifications. #40

 ###########

 ## - I recomend Android Studio to build this project -